SpeysideHEP/spey/docs/quick_start.rst

 What is Spey?
 =============

-Spey is an innovative plug-in-based statistics tool designed to consolidate a wide range of likelihood prescriptions in a single, comprehensive platform.
+Spey is a plug-in-based statistics tool designed to consolidate a wide range of likelihood prescriptions in a single, comprehensive platform.
 By offering users a flexible workspace, Spey empowers them to seamlessly integrate different statistical models and explore their properties through a unified interface.
 To ensure compatibility with existing and future